 The first-year medical students are presented with an engraved stethoscope, known as one of the universal symbols of being a doctor.

 On September 24, 2013, the Class of 2017 received engraved stethoscopes, presented to them by the Johns Hopkins Medical & Surgical Association.
 Speakers included Paul Rothman, M.D., Dean and CEO, Johns Hopkins Medicine; Roy Ziegelstein, M.D., Vice Dean for Education; Ralph Hruban, Med '85, President of the JHM&SA; Eileen (Patti) Vining, Med '72; and Iredell Iglehart III, Med '83.
 Also in attendance were Matthew Gornet, Med '87, and Valerie Ratts, Med '87, who were able to present their daughter with her stethoscope..

 Heart Healthy Snack Break

-On Valentine's Day, the JHM&SA hosted a table overflowing with heart healthy snacks in the Armstrong Medical Education Building.
-More than 100 students visited the table and entered a raffle to win a signed copy of Heart 411, a new book co-authored by Marc Gillinov, Med '88.
+On Valentine's Day, the JHM&SA hosts a table overflowing with heart healthy snacks for students in the Armstrong Medical Education Building.